SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Christmas-Items.md

 ## Christmas Present

-The Christmas Present is even more special because it has Santa's Magic!<br>
+The Christmas Present is even more special because it has Santa's Magic!

 When you open 1 of these, you obtain a random item.

 ### Obtaining